sealcode/svg-print-templates/README.md

 # Svg print templates

-An svg template and a bunch of scripts to ease creation of printed material in InkScape
+An svg template and a bunch of scripts to ease creation of printed material in Inkscape

 ## Files